kubeflow/website/content/en/docs/components/katib/experiment.md

 - **metricsCollectorSpec**: A specification of how to collect the metrics from each trial, such as the accuracy and loss metrics.
   Learn the [details of the metrics collector](#metrics-collector) below.
-  Default metrics collector is `StdOut`.
+  The default metrics collector is `StdOut`.

 - **nasConfig**: The configuration for a neural architecture search (NAS).
   **Note**: NAS is currently in **alpha** with limited support.